-This course covers the advances in system-on-chip (SoC) design, hardware-software co-synthesis and network-onchip techn ologies.
+This course covers the advances in system-on-chip (SoC) design, hardware-software co-synthesis and network-on-chip techn ologies.
 It provides the advance knowledge required for design and development of embedded system on a chip and multi-core architectures.
 The main principles of embedded system modeling and design will be explored.
 Various soft processors (Nios-11, ARM) and other IP cores will be studied and SoC design tools (Quartus II, SOPC builder) will be employed in course projects.
-Antirequisite: COE838 1 Credit
+Antirequisite: COE838 1 Credit structured data, semantic relations, resource description framework, querying semantic information, ontologies, reasoning and the linked open data.
+1 Credit